andrew1007/react-on-images-loaded/README.md

 | timeout | Time (ms) to wait before resolving component before all images are loaded. default: 7000 |

 ### Redux users, please read
-Rdux will load your default state if your action request is too slow.
+Redux will load your default state if your action request is too slow.
 Your default state does not have your images.
 In one way or another, ensure all <code>img</code> elements are mounted when using <code>OnImagesLoaded</code>

 ### Notes
 Big changes, going into v2.x.x.
 All you get (and all you need) is the <code>onLoaded</code> and <code>onTimeout</code> function.
 All depreciated props will never be removed.